PedroLuizAP/product-CRUD/README.md

 A basic CRUD made in .NET C# using Entity Framework.

 ### `dotnet ef database update`
-Run the command to create the database. if you have any error make sure the dependencies are properly installed or if you selected the correct project.
+Run the command to create the database. if you have any error make sure the dependencies are properly installed.